kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 ::: tab "Kubernetes"

 Kuma supports most of the ingress controllers.
 However, the recommended gateway in Kubernetes is [Kong](https://docs.konghq.com/gateway).
 You can use [Kong ingress controller for Kubernetes](https://docs.konghq.com/kubernetes-ingress-controller/) to implement authentication, transformations, and other functionalities across Kubernetes clusters with zero downtime.
 Most ingress controllers require an annotation [`ingress.kubernetes.io/service-upstream=true`](https://docs.konghq.com/kubernetes-ingress-controller/2.1.x/references/annotations/#ingresskubernetesioservice-upstream) on every Kubernetes `Service` to work with Kuma.
-Kuma automatically injects the annotation for every `Service` in a namespace in a mesh i.e. has `kuma.io/sidecar-injection: enabled` label.
+Kuma automatically injects the annotation for every `Service` in a namespace in a mesh that has `kuma.io/sidecar-injection: enabled` label.

 To use the delegated gateway feature, mark your API Gateway's Pod with the `kuma.io/gateway: enabled` annotation.
 Control plane automatically generates `Dataplane` objects.